bobaikato/cutils/README.md

 A package of utilities classes intended to enhance and simplify Java development.

 ### Where can I get the latest release?
-You can download source and
+You can download source binary
 ```
 wget --content-disposition https://packagecloud.io/Honerfor/common-util/packages/java/org.h1r4/org-hr4-common-util-1.0-SNAPSHOT.jar/artifacts/org-hr4-common-util-1.0-20190810.211653-1.jar/download
 ```